 Kiwifruit – A low-calorie super berry (yes, technically this is a berry), that supposedly helps to prevent numerous diseases, nourish your skin, promote better sleep, lower the risk of cancer and reduce blood pressure.
 Impressive isn’t it?!

-Enough of all the details, here is the first recipe:
+Enough of all the details, here is the recipe:

-I hope you enjoy these delicious detox drinks and I’d love to hear your thoughts on them in the comments below.
-Also – do you like the recipes as designed PDFs?
-Or do you prefer the plain recipes and don’t care about the looks?
+I hope you enjoy this delicious homemade detox drink and I’d love to hear your thoughts in the comments below.